ssotops/gitspace/README.md

 In the `[global]` section of your `gs.toml` file, you can also set:
 - `empty_repo_initial_branch`: Specifies the initial branch name for empty repositories (default is "master").

+## Building and Development

+Gitspace provides two build scripts for different purposes:

+### ecosystem-build.sh

+This script is used to build the entire Gitspace ecosystem, including the Gitspace Plugin SDK and all plugins from the Gitspace Catalog.
+It's ideal for comprehensive builds and updates.

+To run:
+[ecosystem-build.sh command]

+### build.sh

+This script is used for building Gitspace itself.
+It's faster and more suitable for regular development tasks.

+To run:
+[build.sh command]

+You can skip the vendoring step by using the `--skip-vendor` flag:
+[build.sh command with --skip-vendor flag]

+Note on `go mod vendor`: We use `go mod vendor` to create a `vendor` directory containing all the dependencies.
+This ensures consistent builds across different environments and can speed up build times.
+It's particularly useful for CI/CD pipelines and when working in air-gapped environments.
+However, in some development scenarios, you might want to skip this step to save time, hence the `--skip-vendor` option.

+Choose the appropriate build script based on your current development needs.
+Use `ecosystem-build.sh` for full system updates and `build.sh` for quicker, Gitspace-specific builds.